SFDC-Hermes/Lightning-Hermes/_posts/2026-06-14-lwc-parent-child-relationships.md

 ```

 ## 2. The Architectural Pattern: "Data Down, Events Up"

 To maintain predictability and prevent loose state management, LWC enforces a strict unidirectional data flow.
 Components do not inherently share a bi-directional data binding mechanism; instead, communication is highly structured depending on the direction of the data pipeline.

+## 3. Communication Patterns with Code Snippets

+Let’s look at a clean, production-ready implementation of how this contract operates in JavaScript and HTML.

+### 3.1 Passing Data Down & Invoking Child Methods

+Beyond public properties, a parent can also trigger imperative logic inside a child component by invoking a **Public Method** decorated with `@api`.